Monday, November 11, 2024

 I'm afraid that those three male vets I talked with, and many thousands of others who voted for Trump, are in for a rude awakening.
 Frankly I don't see how any veteran or active military service member could support the man who called those who made the ultimate sacrifice in World War I "suckers" and "losers," and who once described his sexual escapades in his youth as

 his "own personal Vietnam."
 But I guess his military and vet supporters either rationalize that all of this is fake news, or that it's simply not important because he is going to fix inflation and the border and he's going to make America great for them.
-That's their choice, of course.
-It's just too bad that when they made their choice for president, they were voting squarely against their own best interests.
+Believing these things is their choice, of course.
+It's just too bad that when they made their choice for president, they were voting squarely against their own best interests as well as the interests of most Americans.

 In recent months I have been making frequent trips to the DeBakey VA Medical Center in Houston where, as I indicated above, my veteran husband receives his healthcare.
 There is a wall in the front lobby area with a framed photo of the Commander in Chief.
 It's going to be a grievous insult, not only to my husband but to every veteran who walks those endless halls, to see Trump’s smirking orange mug on that wall.